More information on the second generation Nissan Leaf

 First, the Nissan Leaf in the photo above has a CHAdeMO socket, this means that Nissan should keep pushing the Japanese fast charging standard, even in Europe and the USA.
 I have hoped that Nissan would finally adopt CCS and type 2 in Europe, especially since the Leaf is also made here, maybe someday…

-Second, the battery capacity is around 40 kWh, as it was initially planed and I reported last year.
+Second, the battery capacity is around 40 kWh, as it was initially planned and I reported last year.
 However, since Nissan delayed the introduction of the new generation Nissan Leaf, I questioned myself if it meant that Nissan decided at the last minute that 40 kWh wouldn’t be enough, and was going to 60 kWh.
 I do foresee the introduction of a 60 kWh battery option in 2018, this way the Nissan Micra EV can get the 41 kWh battery from Renault Zoe and not cannibalize Leaf’s sales.

 I do suspect that the delayed introduction means that the improved Nissan Leaf will no longer use AESC battery cells and will come with a LG Chem battery – that has a Thermal Management System (TMS).
 The TMS is not only important to keep the battery healthy in everyday life, it’s also important to allow higher DC charge rates.
 Anything below 65-70 kW will be disappointing…